 L. acidophilus fights molds, parasites, and yeasts

 Ochratoxin A is the name of a dangerous mold that contaminates a variety of common foods.
-L. acidophilus binds to this dangerous substance and eliminates a large portion from the body.
+L. acidophilus binds to this dangerous substance and eliminates a large portion of the body.
 This probiotic also helps to fight off parasites in the body.
 When L. acidophilus digests food, it naturally produces lactic acid and hydrogen peroxide.
 These two substances create an acidic, unfriendly environment that will kill harmful parasites and pathogens and help to prevent additional parasites from growing.

-L. acidophilus also produces natural factors that prevent overgrowth of yeasts.2 It is beneficial for women in particular, as millions of women suffer from various kinds of yeast and urinary tract infections.
+L. acidophilus also produces natural factors that prevent the overgrowth of yeasts.2 It is beneficial for women in particular, as millions of women suffer from various kinds of yeast and urinary tract infections.
 L. acidophilus has been shown to cause up to a threefold decrease in the frequency of vaginal yeast infections and a reduction in the frequency of Candida colonization in the vagina.3

 L. acidophilus has other important benefits